Violence flares in Haiti ahead of slain president’s funeral

 She wore a black dress and black face mask and her right arm was in a black sling as she met with officials near the National Pantheon Museum, where ceremonies are being held to commemorate her husband.
 The capital remained peaceful in contrast with the community in northern Haiti.

 Authorities have said at least 26 suspects have been detained as part of the investigation into the assassination, including 18 former Colombian soldiers and three Haitian police officers.
-At least seven high-ranking police officers have been placed in isolation, but not formally arrested, Police Chief Léon Charles said Tuesday.
+At least seven high-ranking police officers have been placed in isolation, but not formally arrested, Police Chief Léon Charles has said.

+On Wednesday, Colombia’s government said it would have a consular mission in Haiti on July 25-27 to help the detained ex- soldiers and repatriate the bodies of the three others killed by Haitian authorities in the aftermath of the assassination.